angular/angular/aio/content/guide/universal.md

 You can go from the Dashboard to the Heroes page and back.
 You can click a hero on the Dashboard page to display its Details page.

-Notice, however, that clicks, mouse-moves, and keyboard entries are inert.
+If you throttle your network speed so that the client-side scripts take longer to download (instructions below), you'll notice:
 * Clicking a hero on the Heroes page does nothing.
 * You can't add or delete a hero.
 * The search box on the Dashboard page is ignored.
 * The *Back* and *Save* buttons on the Details page don't work.

 User events other than `routerLink` clicks aren't supported.
-You must wait for the full client app to bootstrap and run.
+You must wait for the full client app to bootstrap and run, or buffer the events using libraries like [preboot](https://github.com/angular/preboot), which allow you to replay these events once the client-side scripts load.

 The transition from the server-rendered app to the client app happens quickly on a development machine, but you should always test your apps in real-world scenarios.